Pa5455/assignmentfinalICT/README.md

-Welcome to the Playlist 1
+Welcome to the Gym 1
 =========================

-Version 1 of the Playlist application
+Version 1 of the Gym application